FaiazArRafi/QuizQuip/README.md

+# Project Name : QuizQuip

-# Getting Started with QuizQuip Website
+# Getting Started with "QuizQuip" Website

 This website was react-bootstrapped with [Create React App].
+Vanila CSS is also used in the website.
+You can play quiz and read blog in the website.

-## Available Feature
+## Available Features

 In the project, there are four types of quiz available.
 You can play quiz ralated with React, Javascipt, CSS and Git .